digipodium/Javascript-tutorial-2023/README.md

 });
 ```

 This is the end of the tutorial on basic syntax and data types of JavaScript.
-I hope you learned something useful from it. 😊
+We hope you learned something useful from it. 😊